 The Science Behind Biotin and Nails

 To date, there isn't enough scientific evidence to rate the effectiveness of biotin in treatment of brittle nails, according to the National Institutes of Health (NIH).
-Still, some research shows that biotin may help reduce nail brittle nails.
+Still, some research shows that biotin may help reduce brittle nails.
 For instance, in a 2007 report published in the Journal of Drugs in Dermatology, scientists state that brittle nail syndrome may subside upon taking 2.5 mg of biotin in supplement form daily.

 Several small, older studies also indicate that biotin holds promise in the treatment of brittle nails.
 For instance, in a 1993 study from the journal Cutis, researchers assigned 44 patients with brittle nails to six months of treatment with biotin supplements.
 Of the 35 people who completed the study, 63 percent showed significant improvement while 37 percent reported no change in their condition.

-Should You Use Biotin for Healthier Nails?
+Should You Use Biotin for Nail Growth?

 While some research suggests that biotin may help treat brittle nails, there's not yet enough evidence to draw any firm conclusions about the benefits of using biotin supplements for healthier nails.
 To get your fill of biotin without using supplements, include biotin-rich foods like brewer's yeast, nutritional yeast, liver, cauliflower, salmon, bananas, carrots, egg yolks, sardines, legumes, and mushrooms in your diet.